msangel/msangel.github.io/_drafts/docker.md

 https://sites.google.com/site/modernskyangel/in-progress/docker-big

 # The "Docker" keyword
-Before diving into the docker world, lets clarify basic  Docker is a company.
+Before diving into the docker world, lets clarify basics about what Docker is:

+ 1. Docker is a company
-Docker is a software (Docker community edition (CE) and Docker enterprise edition (EE)).
+ 2. Docker is a software.
+Docker community edition (CE) and Docker enterprise edition (EE)).

 # What it is, and why we need this.
 The difference between Virtual Servers and Dedicated servers.